Does God have a physical body?

 And broader than the sea.

-That which is physical cannot be infinite - for you cannot add finite parts together until they reach infinity.
-Therefore God is spirit as opposed to physical/material in His Being.
+That which is physical cannot be infinite - for the finite cannot be infinite.
+God created the finite and it would have to be an infinite Spirit as opposed to the physical/material in order for finite things to be created.
 This does not mean He cannot localize a physical appearance.

 God is not composed of matter nor any other imaginable substance.
 He also cannot be measured, is not spatial, and has no true location.